Home Biographies History Timelines Maps Documents Letters Family Tree Misc. EMAIL ME

 [11] John CRILLY?

-[13] Richard JOHNSTON is most likely the husband of Anne JACKSON (the daughter of George JACKSON 1718-1782 & Margaret O'LAUGHLIN).
+[13] Richard JOHNSTON is most likely the Richard JOHNSTON who was the husband of Anne JACKSON (the daughter of George JACKSON 1718-1782 & Margaret O'LAUGHLIN).
 She was a sister of David JACKSON.

 Site Map | Legal Disclaimer | Copyright